The free ebook Sex Clubs, Non-Monogamy, and Game is available for download as:

 The book is being released under a Creative Commons 4.0 Attribution license.
 That means anyone can redistribute the book or edit it, provided that your version attributes the original to “The Red Quest.”
 I have gone back and forth about whether I should make this book free or paid.
 A free book is more easily available, but most people value a thing at its price: “free” things are usually worth what’s paid for them.
 I hope Sex Clubs, Non-Monogamy, and Game is the exception to that principle.

-There are other free books discussing the floating around, with The Book of Pook being the best-known.
-I just read it.
-I hope this book will be passed from player to player, without restriction, and that guys learn to be guys and learn how to live their possible lives.
-Please email copies of the book to whoever you think may want to read it.
+There are other free books discussing the game floating around, with The Book of Pook being the best-known: I just read it.
+I hope this book will be passed from player to player, without legal restriction, and that guys learn to be guys and how to live their possible lives.
+Please email the book to whoever needs it.

-The book is dedicated to Nash and to everyone who has ever taught me about the game.
-The first version of the book was about 31,000 words, and the present version is up to 53,000 words, the majority of those additional words in response to initial reader feedback.
+Sex Clubs, Non-Monogamy, and Game is dedicated to Nash and to everyone who has ever taught me about the game.
+The first version of the book was about 33,000 words, and the present version is up to 54,000 words, the majority of those additional words in response to reader feedback.
 Many readers have encouraged me to think more clearly, illuminate more ideas, and deal with corner cases forgotten in the initial version.